 The SO3 concentration in teeth material is highly variable (Fig. 3) and ANOVA cannot distinguish teeth populations (Table 5).
-However, SO3 concentrations in fossil enamel tend to be higher than in modern enamel (Fig. 3; Table 4) and there is a significant correlation between SO3 and F contents in fossil enamel ($R^2 = 0.43$, p < 0.0001), but

-15 not in modern material.
+However, SO3 concentrations in fossil enamel tend to be higher than in modern enamel (Fig. 3; Table 4) and there is a significant correlation between SO3 and F contents in fossil enamel ($R^2 = 0.43$, p < 0.0001), but not in modern material.
 The distribution pattern of F and SO3 along profiles of fossil specimens is also similar (Fig. 4), although no overall trend can be recognized (Table 4).
-This suggests that the SO3 content and distribution in the teeth has also been significantly modified during diagenesis.
+This suggests that the SO3 content and distribution in the teeth have also been significantly modified during diagenesis.

-The FeO, F and SO3 contents do not systematically change with the geological age of the hippopotamid teeth.
+The FeO, F and SO3 contents do not systematically change with the geological age of the Hippopotamid teeth.
 This implies that local sedimentary factors influencing the mobilization of these components, such as rock composition, pH value and redox potential, control the introduction of these elements into the tooth materials during fossilization, rather than chemical exchange on large time scales.
 With regard to the FeO content of fossil samples, those from Lake Kikorongo appear to be distinct because they have much lower contents of FeO, F and SO3 than fossil teeth from Lake Albert (Table 4).
 This difference probably reflects the depositional environment in which the teeth have been fossilized.
 Throughout its history Lake Albert has been a freshwater lake (Pickford et al., 1993).
-In contrast, the water of Lake Kikorongo is saline and alkaline representing an environment where FeO mobilization is limited.
-Hence, although these elements bear little information on the diet of primeval hippopotamids, post-mortem concentration changes in fossil teeth may provide information on past ecological changes, because the mobility of the element in the local pore water is affected by climate parameters such as temperature or precipitation.
+In contrast, the water of Lake Kikorongo is saline and alkaline representing an environment